Last Updated on September 19, 2024 by Stephan Lindburg

 We checked, Coinvest Real is not licensed to manage financial portfolios for clients.
 Additionally, we were not able to find any type of legal document, registered business address, financial officers (ombudsman), or letters of incorporation.

-This lead us to the understanding that we were on our way to being defrauded.
+This led us to the understanding that we were on our way to being defrauded.
 The Quixbit scam is real, and the people who are orchestrating the get-rich-quick scheme have deep pockets.
 They are professional con artists who are highly motivated and committed to getting new victims on board.

 So before you pull out that credit card take a minute or two and read our detailed Quixbit review.
 It’s incumbent upon you to conduct proper fact-checking and research before investing.
 Don’t say we didn’t warn you because it’s your responsibility and you will be the one who pays the price.